-SECTION FIVE: BUSINESS AND EMPLOYMENT 5: Business and employment sets our policies for the protection and enhancement of local business and employment opportunities.
+SECTION FIVE: BUSINESS AND EMPLOYMENT

+5: Business and employment

+This section sets our policies for the protection and enhancement of local business and employment opportunities.

-Strategic Objective Policy Index A. Safeguard existing employment sites within the Parish BE1: Safeguarding and Enhancement of employment land. В. Support growth of the wider local economy and local businesses, particularly those that support the development of environmental technologies and industries that offer regeneration and environmental benefits BE2: Conversion to Business Use and New Business Development BE3: Working from Home and Home Based Businesses C. Encourage efficient use and enhancement of existing employment land.
-BE2: Conversion to Business Use and New Business Development D. Support the diversification of agriculture BE4 - Rural Business Diversification E. Encourage the growth of tourism which capitalises on the location and the distinctive historic environment.
-BE5: Rural and Sustainable Tourism Cros ss Cutting Issues: BE1: Safeguarding and Enhancement of employment land.
-Clim ate Crisis BE4 - Rural Business Diversification E. Reduce the causes of the climate crisis within our community F. Reduce the impact of the climate crisis on our community G. Encourage sustainable energy generation and use.
+Strategic Objective Policy Index A. Safeguard existing employment sites within the Parish B. Support growth of the wider local economy and local businesses, particularly those that support the development of environmental technologies and industries that offer regeneration and environmental benefits t BF3: Working from Home and Home-based Businesses C. Encourage efficient use and enhancement of existing employment land.
+BE2: Conversion to Business Use and New Business Development D. Support the diversification of agriculture BE4: Rural Business Diversification E. Encourage the growth of tourism which capitalises on the location and the distinctive historic environment.
+BE5: Rural and Sustainable Tourism Cross Cutting Issues: BE1: Safeguarding and Enhancement of employment land.
+Climate Crisis BE4: Rural Business Diversification E. Reduce the causes of the climate crisis within our community F. Reduce the impact of the climate crisis on our community G. Encourage sustainable energy generation and use.
 BE5: Rural and Sustainable Tourism Environmental sustainability H. Support self-sufficiency in communities, for food production, energy, work and leisure.